 San Benito County Declared Drought Emergency!

-Stage 1 Voluntary Water Conservation in Effect - Every Drop Is Important!
+Stage 2 Emergency Water Conservation Regulations - Every Drop Is Important!

 Please Do Your Part to Help Us Get Through this Drought

-Outdoor Watering Schedule - Set your irrigation timers to avoid watering between 9 AM and 5 PM since this is when evaporation is highest.
-Only water lawns and landscaping 3 times per week and only for 15 minutes.
+Outdoor Watering Schedule - Set your irrigation timers as there is no watering between 9 AM and 5 PM permitted since this is when evaporation is highest.
 If water is running off on the sidewalk or street, reduce the run time or try watering more often in shorter intervals.
+Landscape watering shall be limited and restricted to no more than two (2) days per week.
+Odd numbered addresses are hereby restricted to watering on Tuesdays and Saturdays.
+Even numbered addresses are hereby restricted to watering on Wednesdays and Sundays.
+Watering landscape in a manner that causes runoff to adjacent property, non-irrigated areas, private and public walkways, roadways, or parking lots is not permitted either.

-Washing Vehicles - Take you vehicle to a commercial car wash where they recirculate the water and capture soap and pollutants.
-If you must wash it at home, use a sponge and soap bucket with a self-closing hose nozzle to rinse.
+Washing Vehicles - Take your vehicle to a commercial car wash where they recirculate the water and capture soap and pollutants.
+There is to be no washing of cars without the use of a quick acting, positive shutoff nozzle.
 Wash it on the lawn rather than the driveway to keep soap and pollutants out of the storm drains.

-Sweep Concrete Surfaces - Rather than hosing down your patio, driveway, or sidewalk use a broom or a blower to clean them.
+Sweep Concrete Surfaces - There should be no washing down of any sidewalks, driveways or other hardscape surfaces.
+Rather than hosing down your patio, driveway, or sidewalk use a broom or a blower to clean them.
 Just 5 minutes of washing with a hose can waste more than 30 gallons.

-Fix Leaks - A dripping faucet or running toilet can waste over 100 gallons each day!
+Fix Leaks - Leaks, breaks and malfunctions of irrigation systems and plumbing equipment causing waste of water shall be re-paired and corrected within a reasonable amount of time as determined by the District Manager of Sunnyslope County Water District or the City Manager of the City of Hollister.
+A dripping faucet or running toilet can waste over 100 gallons each day!
 Regularly check your landscape irrigation system for leaks you normally wouldn't see since it might water overnight.
 Call a plumber today to fix any leaks you find.

 Conservation Habits - Don't leave the water running while you wash your hands, brush your teeth, shave, or do the dishes.
 Take shorter showers.
 Catch water for washing hands in a bowl, then use it to water your plants.
 Only run the washing machine or dish washer when it is full.